DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

-The minimum fragment length for valid paired-end alignments.
+The minimum fragment length for valid paired-end alignments.This option is valid only with --no-spliced-alignment.
 E.g. if `-I 60` is specified and a paired-end alignment consists of two 20-bp alignments in the appropriate orientation with a 20-bp gap between them, that alignment is considered valid (as long as [`-X`] is also satisfied).
 A 19-bp gap would not be valid in that case.
 If trimming options [`-3`] or [`-5`] are also used, the [`-I`] constraint is applied with respect to the untrimmed mates.

 The larger the difference between [`-I`] and [`-X`], the slower HISAT2 will run.
-This is because larger differences bewteen [`-I`] and [`-X`] require that HISAT2 scan a larger window to determine if a concordant alignment exists.
+This is because larger differences between [`-I`] and [`-X`] require that HISAT2 scan a larger window to determine if a concordant alignment exists.
 For typical fragment length ranges (200 to 400 nucleotides), HISAT2 is very efficient.